 While we endeavour to leave extraction as a last resort, our team of dentists is trained to recognise teeth requiring this treatment and to provide this in the least painful way possible.

-Certain precautions must be taken after a tooth extraction to facilitate healing and prevent complications.
+Certain precautions must be taken after a dental extraction to facilitate healing and prevent complications.
 For starters, you can expect slight pain or discomfort after the procedure.
 This is normal and can be managed by pain relievers that will be prescribed by your dentist.

 Slight oozing of blood can also be expected as your platelets are trying to manage the bleeding by forming a blood clot.
 To make it easier for them, it is advised to refrain from smoking, spitting excessively, drinking using a straw, and engaging in strenuous activities at least 24 hours after surgery.